seyonechithrananda/Scalr/README.md

-# ScaleRez
+# Scalr
-ScaleRez: Applying SRGANs to increase image resolution.
+Scalr: Applying SRGANs to increase image resolution.

+A hacky project by Adar Kahiri, Peter Ma and Seyone Chithrananda.

+Built on many Redbulls and Awake Chocolate Bars.